2004

 Article 74.
 (Acting Representative of Prime Minister)

-In case the Prime Minister is incapacitated in their ability to wield their power and fulfil their obligations, the Deputy Prime Minister shall carry out the functions of the Prime Minister for the remainder of the Prime Minister’s term of office.
+In case the Prime Minister is incapacitated in their ability to wield their power and fulfill their obligations, the Deputy Prime Minister shall carry out the functions of the Prime Minister for the remainder of the Prime Minister’s term of office.

-(2) In case the Prime Minister and the Deputy Prime Minister are incapacitated in their ability to wield their power and fulfil their obligations, the Chair of the House of Representatives of the People shall carry out their functions.
+(2) In case the Prime Minister and the Deputy Prime Minister are incapacitated in their ability to wield their power and fulfill their obligations, the Chair of the House of Representatives of the People shall carry out their functions.
 However, in such case, a national referendum to designate the Prime Minister and the Deputy Prime Minister must be carried out within fifty (50) days.

 Article 75.
 (Functions of Prime Minister and Cabinet)